Blue Jackets score early and often, beat Capitals 5-1

 In the opening period, 14 seconds after Washington’s Dmitri Orlov went to the penalty box for holding, Jones backhanded a pass to Panarin, who rifled a shot from the left circle for his team-leading 18th goal of the season.

+”I don’t think many guys on our team could score that goal that he scored,” Columbus coach John Tortorella said.

-Letestu made it 3-1 at with 5:28 left in the period when he buried a puck that Matt Calvert had shoveled out from behind the goal line.
-Jones went up over Holtby’s shoulder with a power-play goal from the deep slot late in the period to give the Blue Jackets a three-goal lead at the first intermission.
+Letestu made it 3-1 with 5:28 left in the period when he buried a puck that Matt Calvert had shoveled out from behind the goal line.
+Jones went up over Holtby’s shoulder with a power-play goal from the point late in the period to give the Blue Jackets a three-goal lead at the first intermission.

 Atkinson capped the scoring for Columbus with a short-handed, empty-net goal late in the third period.